Linux history Command with Examples

 Update the History File

 The Bash shell saves any updates to the command history list when you exit the terminal session.
-The history command also allows you to save changes while in the terminal session.
+The history command also allows you to save changes manually while in the terminal session.

 history -a